Punta del Diablo Beach in Uruguay

 We asked expat moms who gave birth in Uruguay about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Uruguay before having a baby.
 Make sure to find a doctor or midwife that you trust and feel comfortable with.
 It is also important to familiarize yourself with the local laws and regulations regarding childbirth and parenting.
 Additionally, it is a good idea to connect with other expat parents in Uruguay to get advice and support.
-Finally, make sure to take time to relax and enjoy the experience of having a baby in Uruguay," remarked one in Uruguay.
+Finally, make sure to take time to relax and enjoy the experience of having a baby in Uruguay," explained one expat.

 Are healthcare services good in Uruguay?